CPJPRINCE/opex_manifest_generator/README.md

 `auto_class -p "ARCH" "C:\Users\Christopher\Downloads"`

 In the resultant spreadsheet, add in "Title", "Description", and "Security" as new columns.
-The column headers are case-sensistive and have to match exactly.
+The column headers are case-sensitive and have to match exactly.
 These fields would then be filled in with the relevant data.

 ![ScreenshotXIPColumns](assets/Column%20Headers.png)